Important Notes About Cloudera Director and Azure

 Azure limits the number of CPU cores that can be allocated in each region.
 For details, see Azure subscription and service limits, quotas, and constraints in the Azure documentation.
 If you need to increase the limit, contact Microsoft Azure support before deploying the cluster with Cloudera Director.

-Not all Azure VM types are available in all Azure regions.
+Not all Azure Virtual Machine (VM) types are available in all Azure regions.
 See Products available by region on the Microsoft Azure web site to confirm that a VM type is available in a particular region.
 See Cloudera Reference Architecture for Microsoft Azure Deployments for the latest supported VM types.

 Azure Resources Managed by Cloudera Director